emammendes/Constrained-model-predictive-control-synthesis/README.md

 * Monte Carlo simulation (Input Constrained Problem) of Figure 4 - Comparision of the maximal feasible regions.
 Only for Controller IV - ![Fig4b](images/image_6_u_constraint_N_3_random.png)

-**Obs** - It was necessary 4407 attempts to get a 1000 valid replications.
+**Obs** - It was necessary 4407 attempts to get 1000 valid replications.

 # Latex script